PJYankee/PJYankee/README.md

 I am a full time software engineer and enjoy designing and implementing backend solutions mostly in Java.
-I am also a part time professor of Computer Science at [SUNY Polytechnic Institute](https://sunypoly.edu/) where I teach Computing Fundamentals as well as Object Oriented Design in Java.
+I am also a part time professor of Computer Science at <a href="https://sunypoly.edu/" target="_blank">SUNY Polytechnic Institute</a> where I teach Computing Fundamentals as well as Object Oriented Design in Java.

 Most of my repositories are private, the ones that I shared are just personal projects that have been fun to tinker with over the years!